johanncatalla/DATA-EDITOR/README.md

 # PROJECT DESCRIPTION:

-A Text Editor and CSV Viewer using Tkinter utilizing MVC architecture of the Object-Oriented Programming approach.
-The user can search records and perform CRUD operations on both applications.
+A Text Editor and CSV Editor using Tkinter utilizing MVC architecture of the Object-Oriented Programming approach.
+The user can search records and perform CRUD operations locally and on MySQL database on both applications.

 # CSV Editor with Search
 ![CSV Viewer](https://github.com/johanncatalla/DATA-PROJECT/blob/main/images/csv_editor.png)